csense-oss/csense-kotlin/readme.md

 Since the introduction of Random in kotlin MPP standard library, it is now possible to share some more cryptographically things, and one of such is UUID version 4 (the random one) which is implemented in UUID.

-### Time

-There is also a time unit in the project, which should allow a seamless conversion between time units, and be allocation free (still waiting for inline classes to be promoted for this)

 ### Computer sizes